Dirt Devil Simpli-Stik Review

 Ease of Use

-This boost didn't last long, with the Dirt Devil doing an absolutely awful job at collecting pet hair and oats.
-It took a multitude of passes to collect the oats, with tons of debris left behind and it barely picked up any of the pet hair.
+This model did about average at collecting Cheerios on both flat and fluffy carpets.
+However, it took some maneuvering to get the vacuum actually to collect them rather than just push them around.
+From there, the SimpliStick did an absolutely awful job at collecting pet hair and oats.
+It took a multitude of passes to collect the oats, with tons of debris left behind, and it barely picked up any of the pet hair.

 As one of the lowest-scoring products in the review, it is hard to recommend this Dirt Devil, no matter your goals.
 It struggled in metrics like the convenience and the ability to clean surfaces, making it somewhat useless compared to the competition.
 We can see why some folks on a budget would be drawn to this vacuum, but we think the frustration wouldn't be worth the savings.